lambda-snail/Kvitter/README.md

 ## License

-The project is released under the [MIT](https://choosealicense.com/licenses/mit/) license.
+The code is released under the [MIT](https://choosealicense.com/licenses/mit/) license.